JuliaLang/julia/DISTRIBUTING.md

 Julia builds OpenBLAS by default, which includes the BLAS and LAPACK libraries.
-On 32-bit architectures, Julia builds OpenBLAS to use 32-bit integers, while on 64-bit architectuers, Julia builds OpenBLAS to use 64-bit integers (ILP64).
+On 32-bit architectures, Julia builds OpenBLAS to use 32-bit integers, while on 64-bit architectures, Julia builds OpenBLAS to use 64-bit integers (ILP64).
 It is essential that all Julia functions that call BLAS and LAPACK API routines use integers of the correct width.